actmd/abraham/README.md

 * "Exit" and "Next" buttons on intermediate steps
 * "Done" button on the last step

+See below for how to define custom buttons.

 When you specify an `attachTo` element, use the `placement` option to choose where the callout should appear relative to that element:

 * `bottom` / `bottom center`